 Well-known wine-growing community in the Lower Austrian wine-growing region Thermenregion

 .
-Until 1985 it was an independent wine-growing region next to Gumpoldskirchen
+Until 1985, it was an independent wine-growing area alongside Gumpoldskirchen

 .
-Only in 1772 the production of red wine was started.
+It was not until 1772 that the production of red wine began.
 The first red grape variety was Blauer Portugieser

 , which became known here under the synonym Vöslauer (also Badener).
-Here is the winery of the Schlumberger
+The Schlumberger

 vineyard.
 This company is the birthplace of the first Austrian sparkling wine in 1850, white pressed from Blauer Portugieser.
 The winegrowing pioneer planted the first Austrian vineyards with Cabernet Sauvignon, Cabernet Franc and Merlot.
-Today 75% of the 300 hectares of vineyards in Bad Vöslau are planted with red grape varieties.
+Today, 75% of the approximately 300 hectares of vineyards in Bad Vöslau with mostly limestone-rich soil are planted with red grape varieties.